RichMeyers7424/osticket-prereqs/README.md

 <br />

  <p>
-Now we check to make sure IIS is operational by checking the loopback address of 127.0.0.1
+Now we check to make sure IIS is operational by checking the loopback address of 127.0.0.1. osTicket runs off of a web browser, this will insure that osTicket will work after the instalation.
 <br />
  </p>
 <p>